chao-ji/semi-supervised-sequence-learning/README.md

 # Semi-supervised-sequence-learning

-This repo documents the experiments to reproduce the results in the paper [semi-supervised-sequence-learning](https://arxiv.org/abs/1511.01432).
+This repo documents the experiments that pretrains a Sequence Autoencoder or Language Model on unlabeled sequence data, and fine-tuning a RNN-based sequence classifier initialized with the pretrained weights.
+See the paper [semi-supervised-sequence-learning](https://arxiv.org/abs/1511.01432).

+## Introduction